dustyndoyle/cs160-resume/index.md

 ## Experience

 ### Senior Developer
-_Visual Impact Group - York, PA_

-November 2020 - Present
+_Visual Impact Group - York, PA_, November 2020 - Present

 - Develop fully custom websites, meeting client expectations, on a variety of platforms.
 - Maintain and integrate new features into existing client applications and software.

 ### Developer
-_Tower Marketing - Lancaster, PA_

-Feburary 2019 - November 2020
+_Tower Marketing - Lancaster, PA_, Feburary 2019 - November 2020

 - Developed ADA compliant, SEO-friendly websites for a variety of projects and clients.
 - Gained unique experience in developing websites that integrate with clients’ existing ERP software.
 - Mentored a junior developer to ensure adherence to best practices across the team.

 ### Developer
-_Web Talent Marketing - Lancaster, PA_

-July 2017 - Feburary 2019
+_Web Talent Marketing - Lancaster, PA_, July 2017 - Feburary 2019

 - Led development on all projects as the sole in-house developer.
 - Developed fully-responsive websites with WordPress, WooCommerce, and Gulp.